 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
 Fees, exclusive of deposit, are refundable if written notification is received prior to 22 March 2013.
 Thereafter, no refunds will be available.
 The International Programs Office should be notified of all cancellations.
-Refund requests must be made in writing.

 Dr. Heather Stur